intel/gmmlib/README.rst

 ----------------------------
 - Current Gmmlib support only limited to Linux

-(*) Other names and brands my be claimed as property of others.
+(*) Other names and brands may be claimed as property of others.
 ---------------------------------------------------------------